To Get Mental Health Help For A Child, Desperate Parents Relinquish Custody

 "If any of our other kids got hurt, once we brought him home, they would take the other kids," Jim says.
 "They put our backs against the wall, and they didn't give us any options."
 So the couple left Daniel at the hospital.

-Once the state's child welfare agency steps in to take custody, the agency will place the child in residential treatment and pay for it, says attorney Robert Farley, Jr., who is based in Naperville, Ill.
+Once the state's child welfare agency steps in to take custody, the agency will place the child in residential treatment and pay for it, says attorney Robert Farley Jr., who is based in Naperville, Ill.

 "So you get residential services, but then you've given up custody of your child," Farley says.
 "Which is, you know, barbaric.
 You have to give up your child to get something necessary."